wttech/aet/documentation/src/main/wiki/Comparators.md

 * [[source|SourceCollector]] -> [[SourceComparator]],
 * [[status-codes|StatusCodesCollector]] -> [[StatusCodesComparator]].

-Example of usage can be found in system for *source* comparison, where two comparators exists: [[W3C HTML5 Comparator|W3CHTML5Comparator]] and [[Source Comparator|SourceComparator]].
-Example below shows sample usage:
+Sample usage can be found in the system for the *source* comparison where two comparators exist: [[W3C HTML5 Comparator|W3CHTML5Comparator]] and [[Source Comparator|SourceComparator]].
+The example below shows its sample usage:

 ```xml
 ...